-Determining the for you is a personal decision.
+Determining the to check out your search results is a personal decision.
 Each has its unique features but seeing how they complement each other is where the real work begins.

-As you’ll soon find out, you don’t need to pay a ton of money for features you may not need.
-Most digital marketers can get started for free, provided they’re willing to put in a little extra time to dig through the free services.
+As you’ll soon find out, you don’t need to pay a ton of money for SERP analysis features you may not need.
+Most digital marketers can get started analyzing their search engine results for free, provided they’re willing to put in a little extra time to dig through the free services.

 Learn How I Built My Niche Site Empire to a Full-time Income